paiqo/Databricks-VSCode/README.md

 - loading Connections directly from your Azure Resources
 - Use AAD authentication when using the DAtabricks API.
 No Personal Access Token (PAT) is needed!

 To activate the Azure Connection Manager, simply set the VSCode setting `databricks.connectionManager` to `Azure` and refresh your connections.
 No additional configurations need to be done.
-Currently all other connection settings like `localSyncFolder`, `exportFormats`, etc. cannot currently be controlled and are set to their defaults.
+Currently most other connection settings like `useCodeCells`, `exportFormats`, etc. cannot currently be controlled and are set to their defaults.

+The following Azure-specific settings exist and can be set in the workspace settings:
+- `databricks.azure.tenantId`
+- `databricks.azure.subscriptionIds`
+- `databricks.azure.workspaces`

+They are documented via VSCode settings documentation.

 # Connection Manager
 ![Connection Manager](/images/ConnectionManager.jpg?raw=true "Connection Manager")